OpenTechStrategies/streetcrm/README.md

-Swoptact: a FOSS contact management system
+SWOPtact: a FOSS contact management system
 ==========================================

-Swoptact is an [free & open source software](LICENSE.md) contact management system for you and your organization.
+SWOPtact is an [free & open source software](LICENSE.md) contact management system for you and your organization.

 # Overview

 ## Abstract

-Swoptact is a list of contacts with a history of their event attendance (making it also a list of events over time).
+SWOPtact is a list of contacts with a history of their event attendance (making it also a list of events over time).
 Use it to keep track of people your organization comes into contact with over time, and see how their engagement with your mission grows.